-There are 9 quizzes.
 Missed quizzes receive a score of zero.
 The lowest quiz score will be dropped.

 Quizzes are completed in person during recitations at the beginning of class.
 If you arrive late for a quiz, you will not receive the full amount of time to complete the quiz.
 Quiz dates are indicated on the Course Calendar.
 (The Course Calendar is available in Carmen Modules.)
-Quizzes cover the same textbook sections as the immediately preceding MML homework assignment.
 Lists of covered textbook sections and other details are available on Carmen in Assignments and Modules.

 If you must miss a quiz due to illness, quarantine, or University-sponsored travel, contact your recitation instructor immediately to schedule a make-up quiz.
 Make-ups should be arranged in advance whenever possible.

 Documentation is required in most cases.
-In certain documented circumstances, a missed quiz may be excused; however, no more than two quizzes may be excused.
+In certain documented circumstances, a missed quiz may be excused; however, no more than two guizzes may be excused.